One of the best tools I have for my kitchen are my kitchen shears.

 Why You Should Own a Pair of Kitchen Shears

-Unfortunately, carving or cutting meat from the bone may blunt your kitchen knives.
-Dull knives are potentially dangerous.
-If you’re not careful, you may end up carving a finger instead of that zucchini!
-Given that being safe in the kitchen is a priority for all of us, kitchen shears should be used for any tricky cutting tasks.
+Unfortunately, carving or cutting meat from the bone may blunt your kitchen knives, and dull knives can be potentially dangerous.
+If you’re not careful, you may end up carving your finger instead of that zucchini!
+Since kitchen safety is a priority for all of us, kitchen shears, not knives, should be used for any tricky cutting tasks.

-When I found out what I could do with kitchen shears, I ended up using them as often as my knives!
+When I found out what I could do with kitchen shears, I ended up using them as often as my knives.
 It’s super useful to have a quality pair of shears that can perform all sorts of household tasks.

 What to Look for in a Pair of Shears

 The handles should comfortably fit your hand.
 Avoid buying a pair that is too small for your hand, as this will reduce control and force.
-Shears with rubber or plastic handles are the best because you have better grip when you are cutting through bones or tough materials.
+Shears with rubber or plastic handles are the best because you have a better grip when you are cutting through bones or tough materials.